Research Strategies for Seminar Papers

 Per the Georgetown Law Student Handbook:

-"The upperclass legal writing requirement builds upon the first year Legal Practice course by developing students ability to independently engage in a sustained, in-depth research and writing project for a legal audience.
+"The upperclass legal writing requirement builds upon the first year Legal Practice course by developing students ability to independently engage in a sustained, in-depth research [emphasis added] and writing project for a legal audience.
 Working on the paper challenges students to hone their research skills, engage in complex legal analysis, develop and test a thesis or argument, gain mastery over a specific topic, and enhance the clarity and precision of their writing all components of the art of legal writing that are valued in practice regardless of the particular field that the student might pursue."

-The seminar paper will require you to find a large amount of information and use many types of resources with which you are unfamiliar, as well as conduct original analysis using the information you've found, and cite to everything you've used with extensive footnotes.
+The seminar paper will require you to find a large amount of information and use many unfamiliar resources.
+You will also conduct an original analysis using the information you've found and cite everything you've used with extensive footnotes.

 Tips For Making your Research Effective and Efficient

-STAY FOCUSED ON YOUR TOPIC.
+STAY FOCUSED ON THE TASK.

 PLAN AHEAD.